sjumaa93/Data_Collection_Pipeline/README.md

 # Containerising the scraper & Monitoring
 - The application is containerized using docker and runs on an AWS EC2 instance on the cloud.
-- A prometheus monitoring system is also deployed to monitor the health of the EC2 host
+- A prometheus monitoring system is also deployed to monitor the health of the EC2 host the docker and the containerized application.
-- The docker and the containerized application.
-The monitored metrics are tracked by a Grafana dashboard.
+- The monitored metrics are tracked by a Grafana dashboard.

 # CI/CD Pipeline for Docker Image
 - The system also implements CI/CD with the help of Github actions.